A Deep Dive Into How Open-Source Project Maintainers Review and Resolve Bug Bounty Reports: Methodology

 \subsubsection{Participant recruitment and piloting}

 Interviewees were a subset of the initial Listing survey study described in Section \ref{sec:lss}.
-We invited all eligible, interested listing study participants to participate in remote semi-structured interviews.
+We invited all eligible---i.e., we required that (1) the participant is an OSS maintainer and (2) the participant has reviewed more than 2 (median) bug bounty reports because we wanted to capture various reviewing experience levels---and interested listing study participants to participate in remote semi-structured interviews.
 24 participants originally agreed to be interviewed.
-After reaching out using publicly listed contact information from GitHub projects, 19 responded; afterward, 17 participants showed.
+After reaching out using publicly listed contact information from GitHub projects, 19 responded; afterward, 17 participants showed up.
 We conducted pilots with three participants to test our semi-structured interview protocol.
 Based on the quality of the interviewees' responses, we revised our interview questions to further narrow our research focus.
+In particular, we made minor updates to four interview questions so that they were clearer to reduce the amount of time spent on follow-up clarifications and removed two questions entirely as they were repetitive.
+Furthermore, we iteratively updated the interview guide based on conducted interviews and participant feedback.
+Changes were limited to adding a few follow-up questions and minor structural modifications, reaching saturation without any changes past the 11th interview.